Odeneho-Calculus/kalxjs/KALXJS-FRAMEWORK/packages/router/README.md

 ## Features

-- **Advanced Navigation Guards**: More powerful than Vue Router with promise-based navigation
+- **Advanced Navigation Guards**: More powerful and with promise-based navigation
 - **Nested Routes**: Full support for nested route hierarchies
 - **Dynamic Route Matching**: Enhanced pattern matching with regex support and optional parameters
 - **Route Meta Fields**: Attach custom data to routes for advanced use cases